Nicolás Machado

-Nicolás Teodoro Machado Mira (born January 3, 1997) is a Uruguayan professional footballer who plays as a centre forward for Centro Atlético Fénix in the Uruguayan Primera División.
+Nicolás Teodoro Machado Mira (born 3 January 1997) is a Uruguayan professional footballer who plays as a centre forward.

 Club career

 Machado started his career playing with River Plate.
 He made his professional debut during the 2015/16 season.

 In the summer 2019, Machado was one out of several Uruguayan players who joined Spanish club Zamudio SD.
 In 2020, he returned to Uruguay and joined Centro Atlético Fénix.